oasis-tcs/openc2-tc-ops/FAQ-Master.md

 PACE uses OpenC2 for command & control to obtain security posture information, and for the command & control of the PACE system itself (e.g., request security posture evaluation of a device).
-OpenC2 also plays a role in the actions that result from posture evaluation (e.g., add a firewall rule, sandbox a device, etc).
+OpenC2 also plays a role in implementing the actions that result from posture evaluation
+(e.g., add a firewall rule, sandbox a device, etc).

 ### How does OpenC2 relate to [Security Content Automation Protocol (SCAP)](https://csrc.nist.gov/projects/security-content-automation-protocol)?